-Name and Residence Position and Office Principal Occupation (1) Served as Director Since Number of Common Shares over which Control or Direction is Exercised (1) Stephen Taylor Ontario, Canada Chief Executive Officer and Director Chief Executive Officer of the Corporation August 23, 2017 12,268,706 (3) Laurence Lubin (2) Ontario, Canada President and Director President of the Corporation March 10, 2005 12,410,410 (4) John Eckert (2) Ontario, Canada Director Managing Partner of Round 13 Capital Inc., an information technology investment firm.
-December 11, 2017 37,097,983 (5) Paul G. Smith (2) Ontario, Canada Director Chief Executive Officer of Frontline Broadband Inc., a private telecommunications and information technology service provider since 2015 February 1, 2019 402,000 (6) Michael Beckerman Ontario, Canada Director Chief Executive Officer and President of MKTG Canada, a marketing and sales consulting firm, since April 2019 February 1, 2019 410,000 (7)
+Name and Residence Position and Office Principal Occupation or Employment (1) Served as Director Since Number of Common Shares over which Control or Direction is Exercised (1) Stephen Taylor Ontario, Canada Chief Executive Officer and Director Chief Executive Officer of the Corporation August 23, 2017 1,708,684 (3) John Eckert (2) Ontario, Canada Director Managing Partner of Round 13 Capital Inc., an information technology investment firm.
+December 11, 2017 9,902,930 (4) Chris Rasmussen (2) Ontario, Canada Director Chairman of Doxim Inc. since 2000 November 30, 2020 833,333 (5) Mark Soane Colorado, United States Director Managing Director of Glidepath Auxo, LLC (6) October 29, 2022 22,000 (7)

-- (1) The information as to principal occupation, business or employment and shares beneficially owned or controlled is not within the knowledge of management of the Corporation and has been furnished by the respective individuals. - (2) Member of the Audit Committee. - (3) Mr. Taylor controls and directs 8,533,422 Common Shares (and stock options and warrants exercisable for 3,735,284 Common Shares) - (4) Mr. Lubin controls and directs 11,910,410 Common Shares (and stock options exercisable for 500,000 Common Shares). - (5) Mr. Eckert, who is a Managing Partner of Round 13 Capital Inc., the general partner of Round 13 Capital Founders Fund, L.P., controls and directs 28,205,126 Common Shares held by Round 13 Capital Founders Fund, L.P. and convertible debentures exercisable for up to 7,142,857 Common Shares held by Round 13 Capital Founders Fund, L.P.
-In addition, Mr. Eckert controls and directs stock options exercisable for 1,750,000 Common Shares). - (6) Mr. Smith controls and directs 152,000 Common Shares (and stock options exercisable for 250,000 Common Shares). - (7) Mr. Beckerman controls and directs 160,000 Common Shares (and stock options exercisable for 250,000 Common Shares).
+- (1) The information as to principal occupation, business or employment and shares beneficially owned or controlled is not within the knowledge of management of the Corporation and has been furnished by the respective individuals. - (2) Member of the Audit Committee. - (3) In addition, Mr. Taylor holds stock options for up to 500,000 Common Shares upon exercise. - (4) Mr. Eckert, who is a Managing Partner of Round 13 Capital Inc., the general partner of Round 13 Capital Founders Fund, L.P., controls and directs 9,902,930 Common Shares held by Round 13 Capital Founders Fund, L.P. and warrants exercisable for an aggregate of up to 714,285 Common Shares held by Round 13 Capital Founders Fund, L.P.
+In addition, Mr. Eckert holds stock options for up to 700,000 Common Shares upon exercise. - (5) In addition, Mr. Rasmussen holds stock options for up to 150,000 Common Shares upon exercise. - (6) Mr. Soane, who has not previously been elected to the present term of office by a vote of securityholders at a meeting, has not held any principal occupations, businesses or employment within the five preceding years other than as noted above. - Mr. Soane beneficially owns 22,000 Common Shares and as a Managing Director of Glidepath Auxo, LLC, controls and directs a convertible debenture convertible into 8,6250,000 Common Shares held by Glidepath Auxo, LLC and warrants exercisable for an aggregate of up to 4,312,500 Common Shares held by Glidepath Auxo, LLC.